 - Still Life

-Iranian born artist Afsaneh Djabbari-Aslani attended USCs Roski School of Fine Arts, at the onset of the Iranian revolution.The upheaval in her native country culminating with the US embassy hostage crisis dramatically transformed her world, with significant influence on her artistic work.
+Iranian born artist Afsaneh Djabbari-Aslani attended USCs Roski School of Art and Design, at the onset of the Iranian revolution.The upheaval in her native country culminating with the US embassy hostage crisis dramatically transformed her world, with significant influence on her artistic work.

-After earning her BFA, she moved to New York City in 1983, and attempted to survive as an artist.
-However, after struggling on limited income, she started working at United Nations Development Programme in the Public Affairs Division.
-Her experience at UNDP allowed her to learn more about the plight of the third world countries and their socio-economic issues.
-While working full time, she earned her Master's Degree from NYUs Robert Wagner School of Public Service.
-Her Painting "Working towards a brighter world" was published as a Holiday Card and sent out worldwide in 1989.
+After earning her BFA and BA in French language and literature she moved to New York in 1983.
+After working at a NYC based gallery she decided to change direction in her career and she started working at the United Nations Development Program, in the Public Affairs Division, where she learned more about the plight of third world countries and their socio-economic issues.
+She also earned her Master's Degree from NYUs Robert Wagner School of Public Service.
+Her painting Working towards a Brighter World was published as a Holiday Card by UNDP and sent out worldwide in 1989.

 In 1992 she started working for Barnard College, Columbia University as Associate Financial Aid Director and Higher Education Opportunity Program Financial Aid Director.
 Working with the State and Federal agencies and struggling families to further educate their children was a rewarding and eye opening experience.

 With the birth of her second child, Afsaneh moved to New Canaan and became an active volunteer in the community, and a volunteer art history teacher in the public school system.
 This reconnected her with her passion for the arts and she started painting again in 2009.